Men in early pregnancy: mixed emotions

 When we found out we were pregnant, we were just completely over the moon because we’d both put it off.
 I never thought that I would be having children.
 And so it was a really intense ’Wow!
 My life is now changing!’ sort of moment.

 The pregnancy might have come as a surprise if you weren’t trying to have a baby or your partner got pregnant more quickly than you expected.

-If you’re feeling numb and in shock, the pregnancy might take a while to feel real.
+If you’re feeling numb, shocked, confused or overwhelmed, the pregnancy might take a while to feel real.
 It can feel like your partner is ahead of you on the pregnancy road.

 – Scott, father of two

 The test came back that she was pregnant and I couldn't believe it.
 My mindset was somewhere else, to be honest – I had already thought about holidays overseas without kids.

 Sometimes a baby is conceived but the relationship has broken down, or there’s no relationship at all.
 This is one of the more complicated ways to become a parent, but it’s still very possible to be an involved, loving and responsible father.